 Use the in-school assessment search tool to find schools that are offering in-school tests.
-Students will need to connect with staff at participating schools to ensure they're included in the school's registration file.
+Students will need to connect with staff at participating schools to ensure they're included in the school's list of registered test takers.

 Away students will need to provide the following information to register:

 - Date of birth

 - Name/AI Code for the school you normally attend (if you're homeschooled, you'll only need to share that you're homeschooled)

 - Services for Students with Disabilities (SSD) number if you're approved to test with accommodations

 On test day, away students, along with all other testing students, will receive their Bluebook™ sign in information from the participating school.
 Before testing begins, students will review and are required to agree to the testing rules.

 Since away students will not be part of the readiness activities the school will lead with their students, they can access free College Board practice by downloading the Bluebook app on an available computer to familiarize themselves with Bluebook and practice resources.